 Our Professional Fellows are practitioners in leading law firms and medical centers, conducting important research in public and private institutions, and developing new businesses and services in companies large and small across the United States and the around the world.
 These are some of the people creating our future today; they bring real-life experience to bear on the most difficult issues we are facing related to privacy, security, access to quality healthcare and life-changing therapies.
 Most are frontline advocates already driving policies to guide the ethical applications of technology and management of human information.

-Our Research Fellows are Washington University graduate students and post-graduate trainees from the schools of law and medicine.
+Our Research Fellows are Washington University are post-graduate trainees from the schools of law and medicine.
 Many of our Research Fellows have earned dedicated, sponsored fellowships.
 Through their hands-on experience, they work to advance healthcare and information law, and then take this knowledge and experience forward into their careers.